Matta-Labs/moonraker-mattaos/README.md

 ## 🎈 Usage and Configuration
+*Note: The plugin will only work if your Klipper-Moonraker-Frontend stack are working correctly.
+Please refer to the respective documentation to ensure this is the case*

 First sign-up for a free Matta account at <a>https://os.matta.ai</a>, then configure plugin settings to get started!